p2panda/handbook/website/docs/specification/data-types/bamboo.md

   - Every atomic change is recorded inside an entry.
   - We call these changes _operations_.
 - Have a look at the [operations][operations] section of this handbook for more detailled information on this topic.

+### End of log flag

+- Currently p2panda doesn't reserve a special use for the end of log flag.
+This may change in future versions.

 [key_pairs]: /specification/data-types/key-pairs
 [bamboo_spec]: https://github.com/bamboo-rs/bamboo-ed25519-yasmf